centre-for-effective-altruism/cea-www-static/src/content/pages/careers/internships-at-cea.md

 ### About CEA

-We are looking for people who want to work for 80,000 Hours and Giving What We Can, which both fall under the umbrella organisation the Centre for Effective Altruism (CEA).
+We are looking for people who want to work for Giving What We Can and the Centre for Effective Altruism (CEA).

 The Centre for Effective Altruism (CEA) is a young and rapidly expanding organisation committed to making the world a better place in a considered, evidence-based way.
 We are affiliated with the University of Oxford, particularly the Future of Humanity Institute, in whose office we are based.

-**80,000 Hours** provides free evidence-based career advice to people who want to make a difference with their careers.

 **Giving What We Can** evaluates global poverty charities and encourages people to give 10% of their income to those that are most cost-effective.